alinan8868/Snake/README.md

 # Snake
-This program is a  game name snake .
+This program is a little game  .